bigbinary/mail_interceptor/README.md

 Passing __regular_expressions__ is optional.
 If no "regular_expression" is passed then all emails will be forwarded.

-Let's say that you want to deliver to all emails having the pattern "BigBinary.com" then pass a regular expression like this.
+Let's say that you want to actually deliver all emails having the pattern "@BigBinary.com" then pass a regular expression like this.
+Now emails like `john@BigBinary.com` will not be intercepted and John will actually get an email in non-production environment.

 ```
 regular_expressions: ["@BigBinary.com"]